-Van Alen Institute and The New York City Department of Sanitation, in consultation with the Industrial Designers Society of America and the American Institute of Architects New York, invite interdisciplinary industrial design teams to respond to BetterBin, a design competition to reimagine the iconic New York City litter basket.
+Together with the New York City Department of Sanitation (DSNY), the Industrial Designers Society of America (ISDA), and the American Institute of Architects New York (AIANY), we invited interdisciplinary industrial design teams to reimagine the iconic New York City litter basket.

-The BetterBin Open House is an opportunity for potential competition entrants to interact with existing litter basket designs, learn more about the competition and the talk to Sanitation Workers about what it is like to service litter baskets on the streets of New York City.
-A summary of questions and answers from the event will be posted on the Q&A page for any potential entrants that are not able to attend.
+Held in July 2018, the BetterBin Open House was an opportunity for potential competition entrants to interact with existing litter basket designs, learn more about the competition, and talk to Sanitation Workers about what it’s like to service litter baskets on the streets of New York City.
+A summary of questions and answers from the event have been posted on BetterBin.nyc.

-Stage I submissions will be evaluated according to the following criteria:
+Stage I submissions were evaluated according to the following criteria:

 - 50% – Responsiveness to competition goals